 Puma Roma Reflective History

 First released in 1968, the Puma Roma shoe was launched as an homage to Italy's national football team who won in the UEFA European Football Championship.
-Initially manufactured as a training shoe, its upper was crafted from padded nylon-suede material that is claimed to aid in the players' performance in the field.
+Initially manufactured by Puma as a training shoe, its upper was crafted from padded nylon-suede material that is claimed to aid in the players' performance in the field.

-Years passed, and the Puma Roma crossed to the lifestyle arena and became the go-to casual footwear in the 80s.
+Years passed, and the Puma Roma shoes crossed to the lifestyle arena and became the go-to casual footwear in the 80s.
 After being shelved for a couple of years, Puma decided to bring the Roma range back in 2003 by introducing the Puma Roma 68 in the Italian soccer team Lazio's colorway.
 Since then the shoe has been released in a multitude of colorways and reimaginings.

 Today, the Roma is available in a reflective upper that serves a dual purpose: visual and functional.
 Aptly named the Puma Roma Reflective, this kick retains the original design with a dash of modern day style.